ariasvargas15/TvMaze/README.md

 ## Usage

-In the distribution folder there is an apk of the aplication
+In the distribution folder there is an apk of the application

 ### Home